seancdavis/seancdavis-com/www/src/blog/posts/2020-09-17-git-accept-merge-all-changes.md

 ---
 title: "Git Merge: Accept All Changes"
-description: "Have you encountered a large merge when you know you are going to accept all current or incoming changes?
-There's a way to achieve without stepping through each file."
+description: Have you encountered a large merge when you know you are going to accept all current or incoming changes?
+There's a way to achieve without stepping through each file.
 tags:
   - git
+image: /blog/default/default-blue-01.png
 ---

 I ran into a scenario recently in which I had about 100 merge conflicts.
 It was going to be a daunting (and tedious) task.
 When that happens to me, I spend a little time brainstorming if there is a better way.
 To my surprise, this was as cool and relaxing as a walk in a park.